cs106l/textbook/src/05-containers/02-associative-containers.md

     }
     ```

 When writing your own hash functions, make sure that the output `size_t` are well distributed—as we will see, the performance of the container you use depends on how "random" its hash function outputs are.
-It is worthwhile reading [this Wikiedia article](https://en.wikipedia.org/wiki/Hash_function#Hashing_integer_data_types) for more information on how to design a good hash function.
+It is worthwhile to read [this Wikiedia article](https://en.wikipedia.org/wiki/Hash_function#Hashing_integer_data_types) for more information on how to design a good hash function.
 A good way to combine hash values, for example, is to utilize bit-shift, XOR, and multiplication by prime numbers, as the following example of a hash function for an `std::vector<T>` demonstrates.
 Preferrably, use a third-party library like [`boost::hash_combine`](https://www.boost.org/doc/libs/1_43_0/doc/html/hash/combine.html) to combine hash values in a way that yields a good distribution over the integers.

 ```cpp
 template <typename T>